 1/2cup Fresh Cilantro

 6 Soft Corn Tortillas

 3 tsp Minced Garlic

 1 tsp Black Pepper

 1 tsp Garlic Powder

 Begin by stacking your soft tortilla shells and cutting them into strips.

-Pre-heat cooking pan (I use an Enameled Cast Iron 5 Quart(paid link) pan) to medium/high heat and add cooking oil.
+Pre-heat the cooking pan (I use an Enameled Cast Iron 5 Quart(paid link) pan) to medium/high heat and add cooking oil.
 Cook soft tortilla strips for 2 minutes or until they begin to brown and remove from heat.
-Place on paper towel and allow to drain.
+Place on a paper towel and allow to drain.

 Slightly lower heat to medium and add butter and chopped onions.
 Cook until onions are translucent.
 Add chopped cilantro, minced garlic, jalapeno, and seasonings.
-Stir together then add in tomato paste.
+Stir together, then add in tomato paste.